 - When high levels of TRH arrive at the pituitary gland, the receptor sites for TRH can become “inactive,” causing the body to make less Thyroid Stimulating Hormone (TSH).

 - Decreased TSH can lead to decreased thyroid hormone production, and we’re back to the beginning of the potential problem.

 April is officially designated as Alcohol Awareness Month.
 If you have been struggling with an under-active thyroid, alcohol use may be contributing to the problem.
-Make an appointment with any of the doctors at Living Wellness Medical Center.
-We have the tools to help set you on the right path toward optimal health.
+Call 480-588-6856 for a free brief meet and greet with any of the naturopathic doctors at Living Wellness Medical Center.
+We have natural tools to help set you on the right path toward optimal health.